01spidey/SNS-Reckathon/README.md

 <b>GitHub Actions:</b> GitHub Actions is used to set up continuous integration and deployment pipelines for seamless updates and testing.

-AWS: The application is hosted on AWS, ensuring high availability and scalability.
+<b>AWS:</b> The application is hosted on AWS, ensuring high availability and scalability.

 <h1>Company Dashboard</h1>